AutoResearch/autora-template-cookiecutter/README.md

 # AutoRA Cookiecutter Template

-This is a command line tool to create a template for a AutoRa package.
+This is a command line tool for creating the structure of a new AutoRA subpackage.
 [Here](https://autoresearch.github.io/autora/), you can find the documentation for AutoRa.

 ## Usage